thejsway/thejsway/manuscript/intro02.md

 ### Closest to the hardware: assembly language

-The only programming language directly understandable by a computer is machine language, also known as **assembly language**.
+The only programming language directly understandable by a computer is machine language.
+A more human-readable representation of machine language is **assembly language**.
 It is a set of very primitive operations linked to a specific family of processors (the computer's "brain") and manipulating its memory.

 Here's an example of a basic program written in assembly language.
 It displays `"Hello"` to the user.